 MEINDERT PETERS

-I am a Post-Doctoral Research Fellow at the Faculty of Medieval and Modern Languages and Junior Research Fellow at New College, both at Oxford.
+I am Leverhulme Early Career Fellow at the Faculty of Medieval and Modern Languages and Junior Research Fellow at New College, both at Oxford.

-My current research project is funded by a Leverhulme Early Career Fellowship.
-This project explores 21st-century dance adaptations of modernist literature and what these adaptations tell us about the continuing relevance of these modernist texts, in particular about how questions of sexuality, disability, and gender are negotiated between bodies.
+My current research project Dancing Modernist Literature is funded by a Leverhulme Early Career Fellowship.
+This project explores 21st-century dance adaptations of modernist literature – from Kafka’s The Metamorphosis to Woolf’s Orlando – and what these adaptations tell us about the continuing relevance of these modernist texts, imagining anew their concerns around sexuality, disability, aging, and gender through the body.
+A conversation about my work on The Metamorphosis can be found in this podcast (with Karen Leeder).

 meindert.peters@mod-langs.ox.ac.uk